encoredev/encore/docs/platform/overview.md

                 <img className="-mt-2 h-16 w-16 noshadow" src="/assets/icons/features/meet.png" />
             </div>
             <div className="mt-2">
-                Speak to one of our experts to figure out if Encore will work for your project.
+                Speak to one of our experts to figure out if Encore Cloud will work for your project.
             </div>
         </div>
     </a>